Dany Garcia: Career

-Business expansion: 2020–present

 In August 2020, Garcia and Johnson led the consortium that purchased the XFL out of bankruptcy from its founder, Vince McMahon, the first woman to own an equal or majority ownership stake in a major professional sports league in the United States.
 Garcia has followed the iterations of the XFL as both a fan and businesswoman since its original 2001 incarnation.
-As Chairwoman, Garcia leads XFL’s ownership group alongside Dwayne Johnson and Gerry Cardinale's RedBird Capital Partners, which launched on February 18, 2023.
+As Chairwoman, Garcia led the XFL’s ownership group alongside Dwayne Johnson and Gerry Cardinale's RedBird Capital Partners, which launched on February 18, 2023.
+At the end of 2023, the XFL was merged with the Fox Corporation owned USFL to form the United Football League with Garcia retaining partial ownership.

 After not releasing any new projects in 2020, Garcia partnered up with Disney for the Disney+ docuseries Behind the Attraction (2021), Disney+ documentary Stuntman (2021), and the blockbuster film Jungle Cruise (2021), based on the classic 1955 Disneyland ride.
 She also produced Young Rock, an American television sitcom based upon long-time collaborator Johnson's life.

 That same year, Garcia announced the launch of her latest venture, GSTQ.
-A lifestyle and fashion brand, GSTQ includes a highly curated, ready-to-wear fashion collection.
-GSTQ combines and refines the best of a mogul’s savvy style, accentuated with the ease of movement and range of motion sought in performance wear.
+A lifestyle and fashion brand, GSTQ includes a curated, ready-to-wear fashion collection.